orbitalchicken/Roadmap/Fixed.md

     slick-greeter/lightdm-settings:
         background color doesn't seem to work
+        padding issue when hovering session button

     pix:
         Support for Fujifilm RAW files
         Support for EXIF orientation in RAW files

+    blueberry: add a way to disable the autostart

 Cinnamon Edition
 ----------------